-All applicants are required to hold an accepted English language qualification at Higher attainment level.
-This is equivalent to a grade B in GCSE English or 6.5 in IELTS (including 6 in Writing and Speaking) are the most common.
+For entry in 2020 all applicants are required to hold an accepted English language qualification at Higher attainment level.
+This is equivalent to a grade B/6 in GCSE English or 7.0 in IELTS (minimum 6.5 in all elements).

 View a full list of the accepted qualifications.

 Information to include in applications

 International applications are often delayed because applicants do not include sufficient information on their previous qualifications or academic achievement.
 For A Level applicants we need to see GCSE and AS results and individual module marks for any AS/A2 modules already completed, if they are available.
 For others we typically want to know the results of all qualifications and examinations taken during your final three years of school education.
 If it is impossible to include these on the UCAS form then please send a school transcript and/or copies of certificates covering these three years to email@example.com quoting your UCAS ID.

 - referees do not provide predicted grades for individual examination subjects not yet completed or an overall predicted grade where required.

 International Student Support / Visa advice

 Most International students studying one of our MSci Physcis courses (F303, F309, F390) will require ATAS clearance before applying for their visa.
 Any applicant made an offer for one of these courses will have the need to obtain this clearance specified as a condition of their offer from Imperial with a deadline of 19 July 2019.
 We recommend that you should apply for this clearance as soon as you have made Imperial your Firm or Insurance choice with UCAS and May 2022 at the very latest.
 For more details, see https://www.imperial.ac.uk/study/international-students/visas-and-immigration/atas/.